cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/storage.md

 ## How it works

-Workertown services that require storage expose a `runetime` configuration option that allows you to specify a storage adapter to use.
+Workertown services that require storage expose a `runtime` configuration option that allows you to specify a storage adapter to use.

 ```ts